Newspapers and Magazines

 The purpose of the statistics for newspapers and magazines is to shed light on the development of the readership and the number of magazines, trade journals and daily newspapers in Denmark.
 Previously, the statistics were based on circulation figures from Dansk Oplagskontrol, but from 2017 it is based on readership numbers from Index Denmark / Gallup with time series beginning in 2007.

 The statistics are based on official, industry-recognized readership measurements for the printed media that Index Denmark/Gallup compiles and where quality assurance is performed by the Index Denmark Methodology Committee .
 Data is collected by a sample survey that annually includes 25,000 representative respondents aged 12 years and over.
 Statistics Denmark publish the data compiled by Index Denmark/Gallup in interactive tabular format.
 For newspapers, trade journals and magazines, Statistics Denmark aggregates the readerships to gross coverage.

 The statistics are expected to meet the needs of several user groups for a comprehensive and easily accessible overview of readership for daily newspapers and the development of the printed media.

 The statistics is based on a survey based on a sample of respondents and readership figures are therefore subject to uncertainty.
-The readership figures do not say anything about the thoroughness of reading, and data reflects the respondents own perception of their media usage.
-However, there is not necessarily any difference between self-perception and the real media usage.
+Readership figures say nothing about the thoroughness of reading, and reflects the respondents' own perception of their media usage.
 The statistics are based on official, industry-recognized readership measurements from Index Denmark/Gallup.
+In addition to the statistical uncertainty in the measurement of readership figures in the original sources, typing, coding and calculation errors in the data processing can be sources of uncertainty.